Rohit-Nandagawali/group_Chat_app_using_java_swing/README.md

-# Group chatting Appliction Using Java
+# Group chatting Application Using Java

 This group chatting GUI  application using java.
 Developed using the concepts of socket programming or networking in java.
 To create its GUI I have used Java Swing API.